SansCraft-Network/UltraSpawnPlusPlus/README.md

 #
 # Permissions (set with LuckPerms, PermissionsEx, etc):
 #   ultraspawn.spawn                - Allow /spawn
-#   ultraspawn.admin                - Allow config reloads/changes
+#   ultraspawn.admin                - Allow config reloads/changes, bypass join spawn
 #   ultraspawn.bypasscooldown       - Instantly teleport, no countdown
+#   ultraspawn.nojoinspawn          - Bypass automatic spawn teleport on join only
 #   ultraspawn.customcooldown.ticks.N   - Custom cooldown in ticks (20 = 1s)
 #   ultraspawn.customcooldown.seconds.N - Custom cooldown in seconds
 #     (If a player has multiple, the shortest is used)
+#
+# Note: Players with admin or nojoinspawn permissions will NOT be teleported
+# to spawn when joining the server, but WILL still respawn at spawn when they die.
 #
 # Display options:
 #   display.bossbar: true/false         - Show time left in bossbar